mhshajib/oasis_boilerplate/README.md

-# Oasis Boilerplate
+# projectName Boilerplate

-A public boilerplate for oasis cli based on golang clear architecture. compatible with oasis cli
+A public boilerplate for projectName based on golang clear architecture. compatible with oasis cli